jamesfebin/AIBodh-Website/_posts/2025-09-16-bevy-rust-game-development-chapter-1.markdown

 `AnimationState { facing, moving: false, was_moving: false }` sets the starting direction and flags that the character is idle right now and was idle last frame. `AnimationTimer(Timer::from_seconds(ANIM_DT, TimerMode::Repeating))` creates a repeating stopwatch that fires every `ANIM_DT` seconds to advance the spritesheet.

+**What's an `AssetServer`?**

+The `AssetServer` is Bevy's file loader and manager that handles loading and caching of game assets like images, sounds, and 3D models.

+When you call `asset_server.load("path/to/sprite.png")`, it doesn't immediately load the file into memory.
+Instead, it returns a handle that you can use later.
+This is called "lazy loading" - the actual file loading happens in the background, and Bevy will notify you when it's ready.

+This approach is efficient because:
+- Multiple entities can share the same sprite without loading it multiple times
+- Assets are only loaded when actually needed
+- Bevy can optimize and batch-load assets for better performance
+- If an asset fails to load, it won't crash your entire game

+In our case, `asset_server.load("sprites/player.png")` requests the spritesheet and returns a handle to track its loading status.

 <br>

 ### Movement System

+Now that we have our player spawned with all the necessary components, we need to update our existing movement system to track which direction the player is facing.
+This is crucial for the animation system to know which row of the spritesheet to use - each direction (up, down, left, right) corresponds to a different row in our sprite atlas.

+This updated system will detect the movement direction and update the `AnimationState` accordingly, so our animation system can pick the correct sprite row for walking animations in each direction.

 ```rust
 // Append these lines of code to player.rs